NYCIST/macos-app-blocker/README.md

 - **Complete Setup**: Generates all necessary LaunchDaemons, helper scripts, and cron configurations

 ### School Day Calendar (`calendar.html`)
-- Interactive calendar to select school/work days
+- Interactive calendar to select school/work days and it generates a text file, `school_days.txt`, with the dates
-- Date range selection (2025-2035)
+- Date range selection
-- Generates formatted `school_days.txt` file
-- Click individual days or use "Select All" for bulk selection
 - Export in the exact format needed for the scheduled blocking scripts

 ## 📖 How to Use